Matthew Hilton (boxer): Fighting style

-Injuries and Retirement
+Injuries and retirement

 This time, though he fought gamely, Hilton was the loser not by decision but rather by 11th-round TKO when his father had seen enough and did not let him fight the last round.
 Hilton's eyes were both swollen completely closed.
 His cutman only had ice to decrease the swelling, which was ineffective.
 Because of that fight, he suffered a retina injury which followed him for his next few fights before forcing him into retirement.
 Hilton received many unsuccessful surgeries for his eyes.
 His career began to sputter during the 1990s, and, partly due to the various troubles plaguing the Hilton family, Hilton never was really able to regain his championship-level caliber.
-He said he's never been as much motivated for training after he won the IBF's belt against Buster Drayton.
+He said he never was much motivated for training after he won the IBF's belt against Buster Drayton.